Rent vs Buy in Ireland: The Real Numbers, County by County (2025)

 We ranked every Eircode routing area by median sale price.
 A94 tops the list at €710k while H23 comes in at €135k — a 5x difference across just 140 areas.

-Sligo prices jumped 64% in four years while Wicklow managed just 12.5%.
-We tracked median prices across all 26 counties from 2021 to 2025.
+Sligo house prices jumped 64% in four years while Wicklow rose just 12.5%.
+Median property prices tracked across all 26 counties — see which are rising fastest.